 When it comes to drug rehab marketing, the terms “drug rehab” and “marketing” put together might make some people feel squeamish.
-It makes addiction treatment sound like some sort of soulless, sales-hungry business… I mean, do we market drug rehabs like we market a new kind of diet soda?
+It makes the addiction treatment industry sound like some sort of soulless, sales-hungry business… I mean, do we market drug rehabs like we market a new kind of diet soda?
 Of course not!

-More than 20 million adults deal with a Substance Use Disorder (SUD) each year in the U.S., yet more than 90% of those people don’t receive the treatment that they need.
+More than 20 million adults deal with a Substance Use Disorder (SUD) each year in the U.S. Sadly, more than 90% of those people don’t receive the treatment that they need.
 Your drug rehab marketing efforts work towards helping more people and responding to an increasing need.

-The idea of treatment or seeking help in general can be intimidating, but the internet has given people struggling with substance abuse new power.
-Searching for treatment or just resources about addiction on the internet is private and confidential, which means more people feel comfortable doing so.
+The idea of treatment or seeking help, in general, is intimidating, but the internet has given people struggling with substance abuse new power.
+Searching for treatment facilities, recovery centers, or just resources about addiction on the internet is private and confidential.
+As a result, more people feel comfortable doing so.

-How can you increase your brand’s visibility online?
-How can you build trust online with those who are seeking treatment?
-How do you reassure them that your treatment program can truly help them recover?
+How do you increase your brand’s visibility online?
+How do you build trust online with those who are seeking treatment for drugs in medication-assisted clinics?
+More importantly, how do you reassure them that your treatment program will truly help them recover?

 SEO: The Best Drug Rehab Marketing Strategy

-The search algorithm seeks to provide the most relevant and highest quality results for that person’s search, and you want your program’s website to appear in those search results.
-The first 3 organic search result get 60% of the clicks on a page, and 3 out of 4 people never scroll past the first page of search results.
+The search algorithm seeks to provide the most relevant and highest-quality results for that person’s search.
+But, you want your program’s website to appear in those search results.
+The first 3 organic search results get 60% of the clicks on a page.
+Moreover, 3 out of 4 people never scroll past the first page of search results.

 There are a few major factors that play into which websites will rank the highest:

-There’s a reason that we house a team of SEO experts to help brands with their SEO—because it’s an intricate field that requires specific knowledge and experience.
-Increasing your search ranking is a process, but the payoff is well worth it.
+There’s a reason that we house a team of SEO experts to help brands with their SEO.
+It’s an intricate field that requires specific knowledge and experience.
+Increasing your search ranking is a long-term process, but the payoff is well worth it.

-Social Media Builds Community, and Your Brand
+Social Media Builds Community, And Your Brand

 Facebook is the largest and most-used platform by far.
 Facebook is also geared towards mobile phones, and mobile internet usage has been steadily increasing over the years.
 At this point, nearly 20% of the time that people use the internet on their phones, they’re on Facebook.

-Because there’s such a large, diverse audience using social media platforms regularly, Facebook ads can also be effective.
-Your ads have the potential to reach a huge mobile audience, it’s generally cheaper form of online advertising, and you can target ads towards specific audiences.
-The major problem with social media as a drug rehab marketing tool is the intent of users.
 People on Facebook use it to socialize, not to search for information like through an online search engine.
 Even if someone is struggling with substance abuse and comes across your Facebook ad, they may not be in the mindset to go to treatment.
-But, having a presence on social media is important—for building a community and building your brand—and it’s far better than not having a presence.

 Create Valuable Content & Keep Creating It